 - Yes, personal devices can install and leverage the Duo Mobile application for MFA.
 The Duo mobile application is available for Android and iOS devices.

 Is the Duo Mobile App Required?

 Who is required to use two-factor authentication?

-- Duo MFA is being phased in for most SVVSD staff.
+- Duo MFA is being phased in for all SVVSD staff.
 DTS and your department supervisor will communicate with you about your department’s implementation date and which users in your department will be required to use MFA.